 So, you haven’t heard of #Marlon Samuels yet?
 Don’t worry, you will.
-Although only nineteen years old, the delectable Samuels has played #cricket at every other conceivable level for the West Indies and it’s only a matter of time before he makes his way onto the West Indies senior team.
+Although only nineteen years old, the delectable Samuels has played #cricket at every other conceivable level for the West Indies and it’s only a matter of time before he is on the headlines of 7m.
 The rising young allrounder out of Jamaica has the kind of talent that refuses to be ignored and surely won’t be for long.
 For his part, the recent vice captain of the W.I. under-19 team is not-so-quietly confident about his all-round abilities.
 Questioned as to what he considers to be his strength in cricket, he responded laughingly: “hmm… batting… bowling… fielding.”
 Asked to be more specific, Samuels confirmed that his main strength is his batting and confidently declare that he was equally strong batting through both sides of the wicket.
 When I warned him that I could find out whether this was true or not, the effervescent young man wasn’t the least bit bothered.

 Grinning he shot back, “…So, you didn’t see the [1999 Nortel under-19 One day tournament] finals against Barbados?
 Didn’t see I was going both sides of the wicket?”
 Indeed I had seen the finals in which the Jamaican boys thrashed our team.
 Samuels was more than happy to stir up old memories.
 He recalled with relish, “I played two shots over cover and two outside the ground through midwicket… all over the ground, mon.”